-- The application is clear and specific on the issue(s) to be addressed and provides documentation of the problem(s). - • The proposal demonstrates a commitment to seek creative and workable solutions. - The outcome will have widespread benefit for the entire neighborhood, and could spur other efforts/initiatives.
+- The application is clear and specific on the issue(s) to be addressed and provides documentation of the problem(s). - The proposal demonstrates a commitment to seek creative and workable solutions. - The outcome will have widespread benefit for the entire neighborhood, and could spur other efforts/initiatives.

-- The possible outcome will have benefit in localized portions of the neighborhood.
+- The application states the issue(s) to be addressed, but there is limited documentation as to the extent of the problem. - The possible outcome will have benefit in localized portions of the neighborhood.